Although anyone may use the library’s print materials while in the library, check-out privileges are limited to:

 - Alumni of the Washington University School of Medicine and Dental School

 - Former Washington University Medical Center house staff

 - Faculty and staff of Barnes-Jewish Hospital and St. Louis Children’s Hospital (Kingshighway locations only)

-- Faculty, staff, or students of Central Institute for the Deaf, St. Louis College of Pharmacy and Goldfarb School of Nursing at Barnes-Jewish College
+- Faculty, staff, or students of Central Institute for the Deaf, University of Health Sciences and Pharmacy in St. Louis, and Goldfarb School of Nursing at Barnes-Jewish College

 - Members of the St. Louis Medical Society

 - Members of the St. Louis Dental Society